In this issue

 Great Escapes • PAUL ATTERBURY

-On the works of George Millar
+On the life and writings of George Millar

 Brother Juniper’s Inquisition • RACHEL CAMPBELL-JOHNSTON